Updated Prerequisites Notice

 Supplemental Application Processing Fee

 In addition to the VMCAS application, MSU CVM requires a non-refundable $60 supplemental processing fee to offset direct application expenses.
-Within 24 hours of selecting Mississippi State University in the VMCAS portal, you will receive an email from email@example.com with instructions on creating a MSU account in order to pay your supplemental application fee and monitor your MSU DVM application.
 This application fee is a required portion of your application, and your application will not be reviewed until we have received payment.
-If you do not receive an email from us within 24 hours, please email and inform us of this at firstname.lastname@example.org.
+Within 24 hours of selecting Mississippi State University in the VMCAS portal, you will receive an email from firstname.lastname@example.org with instructions on creating a MSU account in order to pay your supplemental application fee and monitor your MSU DVM application.
+In order to create your MSU account you must log in using the same email address used on your VMCAS application.
+If you do not receive an email from us within 24 hours, please email and inform us of this at email@example.com.

-We require the prerequisites listed below for entry into our DVM program.
-Applicants must have no more than 3 science/math prerequisite courses remaining at submission of their application.
+Applicants must have no more than 3 science or math prerequisite courses that are without grades at the time they submit their application.
+Prerequisite courses taken during the fall semester when the application is due are included in this requirement as those courses will be without final grades at that time.
 Labs associated with a course are excluded.
 For example, if Microbiology lab is separate from the lecture course, the lab will not count as 1 prerequisite course for the purposes of this requirement.
-Applicants who have completed a bachelor’s degree prior to submitting an application may waive the following prerequisites: Communications, Writing, and Humanities/Social-Behavioral Science/Fine Arts.

 Prerequisite courses in which a grade lower than a C- was earned must be repeated (not in progress) before the application is submitted.
 In addition, a grade lower than a C- cannot be made in a prerequisite course during the application cycle.

-Applicants with questions regarding the course(s) taken or offered at their undergraduate institution that satisfy the prerequisites should complete the prerequisite substitution/ fulfillment form and email it to email@example.com.
+The courses that are listed below are examples of courses offered by MSU and may vary at your institution.
+Applicants with questions regarding the course(s) taken or offered at their undergraduate institution that satisfy the prerequisites should complete the prerequisite substitution/fulfillment form and email it to firstname.lastname@example.org.
 This form should also be used for repeated courses that are not titled the same as the repeated course.

 Writing - 3 semester hours